Fantasia (singer): 2008–2010: Back to Me and Fantasia for Real

 Barrino received two Grammy nominations for her sophomore release, Fantasia and subsequently began work on her third studio album in 2008.
 She stated on the red carpet of the 2008 Grammy Awards that the style of the new album would be a blending of the avenues she has touched musically, which include American Idol and Broadway.
 She also revealed that she would be writing some of the album's songs and would collaborate again with Missy Elliott, The Underdogs, and Midi Mafia, who produced one of her biggest hits, "When I See U".

 Midi Mafia produced the majority of Barrino's third studio album.
 Also, hip hop duo Rock City were confirmed to be writing for the new project.
 At the time, they had recorded four songs together.
 She also worked with songwriter-producer Rich King which spawned two songs for her third release.
 KP, Eric Hudson and Raphael Saadiq are a few people that also became involved on the project.
 Barrino confirmed that about 75 percent of the album was complete by mid-2009, and that fans should've expected a new single by the fall of 2009, with the album due to be released in early 2010.
 This was later delayed, and while recording her new album, Barrino decided to do a great deal of it the "old fashioned way", inviting a live orchestra to record in the studio with her.

-On March 5, 2008, Barrino confirmed to MTV News that she had been cast by Oprah Winfrey as Celie in the film adaptation of The Color Purple musical, which was set to begin production after the release of her third album.

 In June 2008, Barrino parted ways with 19 Entertainment, but remained with 19 Recordings and J Records.
 She said that after the release of her third album, she plans to release a gospel album.
 She performed with her mother, Diane Barrino, in a Thanksgiving special on BET's Bobby Jones Gospel.
 Barrino also appeared on Jennifer Hudson's self-titled album, on the song "I'm His Only Woman", which was nominated for a 2009 Grammy Award, though it did not win.
 Barrino reprised the role of Celie in the national tour of The Color Purple during its Washington D.C., Chicago, Atlanta, and Los Angeles stops.